 It’s taken me a while to come up with this direction, but I finally realized that I shouldn’t force myself to write for a specific “niche” like travel or expat life.
 Instead, I should continue writing about things that interest me, whatever those changing interests might be.
 What I needed to do to make my blog more cohesive was build a larger framework to encapsulate those interests.

-That’s how I finally landed on my tagline–a blog about the lessons learned at every turn.
+That’s how I finally landed on my tagline–a blog about the lessons learned.
 I realized that I didn’t start writing because I wanted to build a brand, be an industry expert, or become an influencer.
 I started writing because I wanted to capture and contextualize my lived experiences.

 So that is what I’m going to continue to write about.
 Whether I am writing about my travels, personal, or professional projects, I want this to be my little corner of the internet where I can feel free to express myself and share my lessons learned.